ajgerace/azure-f5/labsetup/Labsetup.md

      * This script will generate:
       - UserID's for lab
       - Service Principle Names to execute lab
-      - Collect all needed subscription information and create collection of vault_*Username*.yml files in the local directory
+      - Collect all needed subscription information and create vault.yml file in the local directory

-  * "vault_*username*.yml" files need to uploaded to shared dropbox folder and then later shared with students
+  * "vault.yml" file needs to be uploaded to shared dropbox folder and then later shared with students
+  * when sharing dropbox link with students ensure the links is suitable for download